-Will he still keep trying?
-Yes—he’s a kid, after all.
+Will they still keep trying?
+Yes — it’s a kid, after all.

-Will he succeed in getting past the machine after taking four cookies?
-NO!
+Will they succeed in getting past the machine after taking four cookies?
+Nope.

 In the same way that the child figures out the rules and sneaks past you for cookies, fraudsters can learn to bypass security-based rules in an effort to defraud banks or other institutions.
-Security based on self-evolving, self-improving machine learning platforms, however, can prevent fraudsters from circumnavigating your systems.
+Security based on self-evolving, self-improving machine learning platforms can prevent fraudsters from circumnavigating your systems.

 Now consider the following situations:

 - You have to change one of the rules somewhere in the middle of the list.
 You have to go through a lot of them to find the right one and repeat this process each time a rule needs a change.

 - You have to add another 1,000 rules.
 You start to add to the list, and after a while the list becomes too difficult to manage and has a lot of redundancies.